 One of the most exciting things for us about the CX134 flight is that Cathay uses its Airbus A350.
 We’ve flown on A350 only once before, with Qatar Airways in business class and loved it, so we were hoping it will be the case with the Cathay A350 as well.

 The aircraft arrived in Melbourne delayed and our flight retained that delay.
 The planned 7:35am departure became 8:05am.
 Landing in Hong Kong was planned for 3:10pm and even though we made up the time during the flight, we were put on holding pattern over Hong Kong due to a storm and landed 3:31pm.

-One hour after take off we were served breakfast.
+One hour after takeoff we were served breakfast.
 I went for a frittata with baked beans, bacon & mushrooms with yoghurt and fruit on the side.
-It was a very good breakfast and I definitely wasn’t feeling too bad about being in economy.
+It was a very good breakfast and I definitely wasn’t feeling too bad about being in the economy.

 I followed that by a movie session with BYO cheese for snacking and a beer.
 When I asked for a beer right after breakfast I was told they will start serving alcohol in about two hours, but then just 30 minutes later a lovely attendant brought me a nice cold beer.